LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Dataset: The CReST Corpus

+We hired two annotators to first naively annotate (without ground truth videos) the dialogues for mental states independently.
+Then, the two annotators sat together and resolved any disagreements, creating a dataset of agreed upon naive annotations with an agreement rate of 100\% post-adjudication.
+Following this, we completed the same procedure but with the ground truth videos.
+See Figure~\ref{fig:annstructure} for the annotation format.
+In total, we had six dialogues consisting of \textbf{1,142} utterances and a resulting two-part dataset with ground truth and naive annotations from humans (see Table~\ref{tab:utterances} below for more detail).

-We generated our dataset (Step 1 in Figure~\ref{fig:overview}) by having three groups of annotators label the same six dialogues for the searcher's and director's beliefs, goals, and commitments.
-The first set of annotators was a series of naive LLMs which were naive as they were only given limited information about the environment: prompts detailed task overview (see Appendix \ref{sec:full_prompts} for prompts) but there was no plausible way for the LLM to establish a ground truth understanding of the environment operating on natural language interaction alone.
-The second set of annotators were two naive humans who were given the same information as the LLMs.
-Human annotators each independently annotated the dialogues, then, to abjudicate, compared annotations and agreed on their correct interpretation of the dialogue.
-In this way, we are able to compare the LLM and human annotations with the ground truth later on to identify the differences between naive LLM and human annotations.
-Figure~\ref{fig:annstructure} shows the annotation structure for each utterance, which was employed by both human and LLM annotators.
+We generated our dataset (Step 1 in Figure~\ref{fig:overview}) by having three groups of trace generators label the same six dialogues for the searcher's and director's beliefs, goals, and commitments.
+The first set of trace generators was a series of naive LLMs which were naive as they were only given limited information about the environment: prompts detailed task overview (see Appendix~\ref{sec:full_prompts} for prompts) but there was no plausible way for the LLM to establish a ground truth understanding of the environment operating on natural language interaction alone; all updates about the state of the environment had to be inferred from the utterances.
+The second set of mental state trackers were two ``naive humans'' who similarly only had the language dialogues available and were compensated and completed the adjudication process as outlined above.
+Figure~\ref{fig:annstructure} shows the annotation structure for each utterance, which was employed by both human and LLM mental state tracers.

-For the third set of annotations, we employed two humans to annotate in the same way, but this time with access to a video which provides ground truth knowledge.
-Each dialogue corresponded to a headcam video from the searcher's point-of-view, the director's screen with the map, and audio between the two.
-This set of annotations, corroborated by three humans, serves as our ground truth as we analyze the role of an LLM as an annotator later on.
+For the third trace generation condition, we employed two humans to generate mental state traces in the same way, but this time with access to a video which provides ground truth environmental state from the searcher's point-of-view recorded from a headcam as well as the director's screen with the map, and audio between the two.
+This ground-truth traced mental state set, corroborated by two humans, served as our ground truth comparison for the LLMs' (and the naive humans') mental trace performance.

+The key strength of our approach is the use of video recordings to establish ground truth mental model traces.
+The use of video recordings to establish ground truth traces, and the distinction between audio-only and video-grounded inference, are discussed in detail in Section 4.

-Following the creation of our dataset, we were able to move on to Step 2 of Figure~\ref{fig:overview}, the annotation discrepancy analysis.
+Following the creation of our dataset, we were able to move on to Step 2 of Figure~\ref{fig:overview}, the tracing discrepancy analysis.